 The next morning, Toni shows Donna and Kelly the bible that belonged to her mother and reads them the inscription.
 Incidentally, I wonder what happened to her mother - did Tony accidentally murder her?
 Bwaha!
 After the inscription reading, Kelly and Donna ensure that Toni has something old, borrowed, and blue, blah blah...and then off she goes to get dressed for the ceremony.

 Beach house.
-Toni is decked out in her wedding gown, looking radiantly beautiful and happy.
+Toni is decked out in her wedding gown, looking radiantly beautiful.
 Tony drops by the beach house unannounced, and appears to be stunned by his daughter's beauty and tears up.
 Toni introduces Donna and Kelly to her pa, and they each mumble a polite hello before high-tailing it away from the known murderer.
 Tony asks his daughter to sit with him, then tells her he doesn't want her to go through with this wedding, so then she gets upset and moans, "Don't do this to me" and begs him to accept her choice.
 He tells her she's going to have a lifetime of misery if she weds Dylan, then says, "This marriage was made in hell, and I will not watch you go through with it."
 Toni glares at him and retorts, "You have made your hell, and now you're going to have to live in it."
 (Ack!
 Foreshadowing!)
 She then springs up from the couch and runs out onto the deck.
 Kelly comes out and asks her if she's OK, and then suddenly Bruno appears and rushes over to comfort Toni.
 He tells her she's the most important thing in his life right now, and that he'll proudly walk her down the aisle.

 The wedding venue is a beautiful spot near the ocean, and the only people present are Dylan, Brandon, and the minister...and a four piece orchestra.
 A veiled Toni arrives with Bruno, and Dylan keeps his eyes fixed on her as she makes her way toward him.
 The ceremony gets underway immediately, and they exchange their own vows and declare their undying [unfortunate choice of words] love for each other.
 After the rings are placed on their respective fingers, the minister pronounces them husband and wife.